unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/the-key-purchase-hook.md

 To remove a code in the future, just call `addCodes` again and set the discount for that `codeAddress` to 0.

-### Frontend Integration
+### Front-end Integration

-Discount codes have not yet been integrated into the frontend provided by Unlock-Protocol.
+Discount codes have not yet been integrated into any of our front-end libraries.
 However anyone can make their own frontend experience.

 In order to add support for discount codes, there are a few steps required: